Sidney H. Chang: Work

 Chang co-wrote and co-edited five books.
 Together with Leonard H.D.
-Gordon of Purdue University he produced a comprehensive study of China's enigmatic revolutionary, Sun Yat-sen, who helped lead the Chinese Revolution of 1911, known as the Xinhai Revolution.
+Gordon of Purdue University he produced a comprehensive study of China's revolutionary, Sun Yat-sen, who helped lead the 1911 Revolution.
 The study, entitled All Under Heaven: Sun Yat-sen and His Revolutionary Thought, was published by the Stanford University's Hoover Institution Press in 1991.
 The title came from the Chinese Taoist teaching: "When the Great Way prevails, all under heaven will work for the people."
 The primary focus of the authors was on San Min Chu I, or Three People's Principles, the ideological doctrine that set force measures to bring about a new political and economic framework for China.
 The authors detailed the evolution of Sun's views and the intellectual challenges he faced in integrating such often conflicting strands as traditional Chinese thought, communist theory, and revolutionary strategy and objectives.
 By undertaking a fresh scrutiny of Sun's writings, ranging from books and formal speeches to telegrams and personal correspondence, the authors gave a compelling portrait of a man who as both a visionary and a pragmatist laid the foundation of modern Chinese state.

 Chang and Gordon compiled a comprehensive bibliography of primary and secondary sources relevant to the revolutionary activities of Sun Yat-sen from the inception of his thought to the overthrow of the Qing dynasty and the establishment of a republic, from his eighteenth year in April 1885, until his death on March 12, 1925.
 The authors consulted over thirty library catalogs and visited research collections in major Asian libraries and archives in the United States, Europe, and East Asia.
 The first edition, which contains 2,216 entries in all bibliographical categories, was published in 1991.
 In addition to English, the original titles appeared in Chinese, Japanese, Korean, Russian, French, German, Spanish, Portuguese, Italian, Dutch, Swedish, Hebrew, Yiddish, Thai, and Hindi.
 The revised and enlarged second edition followed, adding major works published from 1989 to early 1997, for a total of 2,581 entries.
 Publications in Arabic, Tamil, and Hungarian were added.
 This bibliography lists writings by and about Sun Yat-sen as well as books, articles, translated works and document collections, doctoral dissertations, master's theses, and selected newspaper and magazine accounts, published during his lifetime and in subsequent years.
 The authors unearthed Sun Yat-sen's works published under sixty-nine names.